 This year, Gallup and Lumina Foundation partnered to better understand the nature of confidence in higher education.
 The research includes the trend results reported above from Gallup’s June telephone survey as well as new results from a contemporaneous web survey of more than 2,000 Gallup Panel members.

-A review of the historical trends shows that confidence has dropped among all key subgroups in the U.S. population […]
+A review of the historical trends shows that confidence has dropped among all key subgroups in the U.S. population over the […]

 The Supreme Court of the United States is controlled by a corrupt cabal of christofascists.
 Decision by decision this cabal is transforming the country into a a corrupt fascist state.
 They have just issued, on the basis of the usual 6-3 majority, a decision legalizing corruption.
 The christofascists have ruled that while it might be illegal to bribe a politician or administrator before they made a decision, it was legal to give them a thank you gift after they made the decision.
 Really!
 That means Thomas and Alito are not legally corrupt — although, of course, they are.
 Day by day the country we have grown up in is disappearing, and the rich are being given more and more power.
 This election is not about personalities it about whether America remains a democracy.